patrickjuchli/basic-ftp/README.md

 FTP is an old protocol, there are many features, quirks and server implementations.
 A response might not be as expected, a directory listing use yet another format.

-This library does not try to solve all possible issues.
-The main goal is to provide a solid foundation and an extension API for you to solve your specific issues without requiring a change in the library.
+The main goal of this library is to provide a solid foundation and an extension API for you to solve your specific issues should they arise.

-Non-goals are: Feature completeness, support for every FTP server, complete abstraction from FTP details.
-If you're not interested in how FTP works at all, this library might not be for you.
+It's not a goal to support every FTP feature or server implementation.
+But it should be possible for you to change or implement a detail without changing the library itself.

 ## Dependencies